maarten-pennings/SevenSegment-over-Serial/electronics2/readme.md

 ## Enclosure

-What is left is to make a LEGO enclosure.
+What is left is to make a new [LEGO enclosure](../enclosure2) for this smaller PCB.

 (end)